Erudika/paraio.org/src/monolite/partials/045-api-search.md

 <hr>

 #### `wildcard` query
+A wildcard query like "example*".
 This executes the method `findWildcard()` with these **parameters**:
 - `field` - the field to search on

 <hr>

 #### `count` query
+Returns the total number of results that would be returned by a query.
 This executes the method `getCount()` with **no parameters**.